openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/07/31

+* Nodes math-alderaan-c[29-32] fixed, math-alderaan-c[13-26,28] still offline.
+  Slurm and temperature monitoring work with all available nodes normally, and they can be used at full load.

 ### 2022/07/30

-* About a half of the nodes are offline.
+* Nodes math-alderaan-c[13-26] and math-alderaan-c[28-32] are offline.
   The slurm scheduler works with the remaining nodes normally.
   Temperature monitoring works normally.

 * Maintenance is scheduled to continue Tuesday 8/2/2022.